DIR Return Create A Forum - Home

 teaches its colonial history.

-Complaints of racial discrimination increased 50% to 655 in 2020
+> Complaints of racial discrimination increased 50% to 655 in

-preparing a nationwide plan to combat racism.
+government was preparing a nationwide plan to combat racism.

-Recent racially-motivated crimes include a KKK-style torchlight
+> Recent racially-motivated crimes include a KKK-style

-street and e-mailed threats to Black lawmakers.
+man on the street and e-mailed threats to Black lawmakers.

-Portugal is preparing its first ever official survey this year
+> Portugal is preparing its first ever official survey this year

 asking people about their ethnic background.
 The border service